element-hq/element-meta/docs/FTUE.md

 2. Browser opens and loads Element Web or the mobile app is opened (platform-dependent)
 	1. User doesn't have the app => Open app store and allow to install, then launch it
 	2. User has the app => Launch it
-3. [homeserver and/or other information are imported via clipboard in the background ]
+3. [homeserver, inviting user MXID and/or other information are imported via clipboard in the background ]
 4. Welcome screen
 5. Simplified homeserver choice ("You are about to register on homeserver.tld"; continue/change)
 6. Open web view overlay for registration (or redirect to IDM registration on Web/Desktop; OIDC flow; requires consent on iOS)